evefonwu/cloud-resume-challenge-api/README.md

 This is the **API** of the **_Cloud Resume Challenge_**

-UPDATE:

-- Use GitHub Action Secrets instead for values such as the API URL and GitHub Action OIDC IAM Role ARN.
-- Removed static values such as the S3 bucket name from the codebase.

 - [API repo](https://github.com/evefonwu/cloud-resume-challenge-api)
 - [Client repo](https://github.com/evefonwu/cloud-resume-challenge-client)

+UPDATE:

+- Updated to use GitHub Action Secrets for values such as the API URL and GitHub Action OIDC IAM Role ARN.
+- Removed other static values such as the S3 bucket name from the codebase.

 ## Project Overview